confluentinc/ksql/docs/operate-and-deploy/how-it-works.md

 separator character of some form, for example a dash or underscore, as this makes the topic name easier to read.

+!!! note
+	In Confluent Cloud, the Command Topic is managed by Confluent and not visible in the Kafka cluster.
+Previous version of ksqlDB in Confluent Cloud created Command Topic in user-owned Kafka clusters, but they are not updated anymore.

 ### Headless Deployment

 When you deploy a ksqlDB Server in headless mode, the REST